Blokus: Video games

 There have been video games based on Blokus.
 Irem was the first to develop such a kind of video game, in the form of what is known as Blokus Club with Bumpy Trot.
 Released in Japan in 2005 for the PlayStation 2, and one year later for the PlayStation Portable, the game features characters from Steambot Chronicles (Bumpy Trot in Japan) playing the Classic, Travel, and Duo versions of the game.
 The game received an international release in 2008, under the name Blokus Portable: Steambot Championship.

 Funkitron developed a PC casual game version of Blokus called Blokus World Tour.
-Released in December 2007, Blokus World Tour was similar to the board game version of Blokus, but also featured 16 AI opponents, music and sound effects, and multiple game modes, including a tour mode, quick play, and a challenge series.
+Released in December 2007, Blokus World Tour was similar to the board game version of Blokus but also featured 16 AI opponents, music and sound effects, and multiple game modes, including a tour mode, quick play, and a challenge series.

-For some time, there was an official online version of Blokus where visitors could play with opponents all over the world.
+For some time, there was an official online version of Blokus where players all over the world could play the four official variations of Blokus.
 Mattel discontinued the online game on May 18, 2012, stating it did not meet its playability standards.

 Gameloft developed and released an official Blokus video game for iPhone, iPod Touch, and iPad in April 2010, featuring the Classic and Duo versions of the game, local and online multiplayer gameplay, and single player tournament mode.
 The Gameloft version was also released as a digital download game for the PlayStation 3 in December 2010.
 All editions of the Gameloft Blokus game were discontinued in January 2014.

 The most recent officially licensed Blokus app was developed by Magmic, and was available for iPhone, iPod Touch, and iPad.
 This version included solo play and multiplayer options, integrating the users' Facebook and Game Center friends and allowing them to compete on a tournament leaderboard.
 The Magmic Blokus game was delisted from the App Store in December 2018.